sagarsthorat/aws-cli/README.md

 ## Inputs

-- `aws-version` (optional): The version of the AWS CLI to install.
+- `aws-cli-version` (optional): The version of the AWS CLI to install.
 Defaults to the latest version.
 - `aws-access-key-id` (required): The AWS access key ID to authenticate with.
 - `aws-secret-access-key` (required): The AWS secret access key to authenticate with.
 - `aws-region` (required): The AWS region to configure the CLI with.
+- `output-format` (optional): Required output format.
+Defaults to 'json'.

 ## Example Usage